-Polish city of freedom and Solidarity loses mayor to attack
+Slain mayor led Polish city known for openness, Solidarity

-WARSAW, Poland (AP) — The Polish port city of Gdansk, whose mayor died after being stabbed while on stage during a charity fundraiser, is among Poland’s most famous cities due to the key role it played in 20th century European history, from the early shots of World War II to the end days of the Cold War.
+WARSAW, Poland (AP) — Poland’s port city of Gdansk, where the longtime mayor died Monday after being stabbed at a fundraiser, served as the setting for key events in 20th century European history, from the early shots of World War II to the Cold War’s final days.

-Mayor Pawel Adamowicz, who died Monday as a result of wounds to his heart and abdomen, was among the many who have called it a city of “freedom of Solidarity,” a reference to the anti-communist movement born in the city’s shipyard in 1980.

-Situated on the Baltic coast, Gdansk’s history goes back more than 1,000 years and it is a place that has changed hands many times between Poles and Germans, who know it as Danzig.
+The movement that played a pivotal role in the collapse of communism across Eastern Europe was born in the local shipyard, an event Mayor Pawel Adamowicz and others recalled when they called Gdansk a city of “freedom and Solidarity.”

+Solidarity, the anti-communist trade union and social movement, was founded in 1980 by the shipyard electrician Lech Walesa, who went on to become Poland’s president.
+Walesa, 75, still lives in Gdansk and joined residents mourning the mayor Monday.

 Most Read Nation & World Stories

-Note: This version has been corrected to show phrase used to describe Gdansk is “freedom and Solidarity,” not “freedom of Solidarity.”